| The following is the complete

 books to our inspection, it would still be useless until you figured

 out how many ferrets were coming from unnamed hobby breeders.
+The underlying assumption behind the idea that

 New World ferrets get adrenal disease in higher proportions than other